clux/magic-forest/README.md

 gcc seems to be consistently around 5% faster than clang.

 #### Fortran
 A solution 3x longer than the dubious second place holder in LOC; `go`.
 It stays within the rules and implements its own quick sort, and as far as Fortran goes, it's remarkably understandable.
-It was graciously offered by @jchildren in [#4](https://github.com/clux/magic-forest/pull/4).
+It was graciously offered by [@jchildren](https://github.com/jchildren) in [#4](https://github.com/clux/magic-forest/pull/4).

 It's up there in the top 3 languages, but it still performs worse than cpp/rust by a factor of two.
 It's certainly as close to the metal as these languages, so there should perhaps be room for improvement here without going too nuts.

+#### Bash/Awk
+Stream implementation using `awk` and `grep` because [@Thhethssmuz](https://github.com/Thhethssmuz) thought it was possible.
+Turns out it's not too terrible.
+Slightly different semantics because we are working entirely with streams, but I'll have to allow it.
+It's the shortest solution here.

 #### Rust
 Rust impressively ~ties C++ with completely normal code.
 It all seems to come down to how many iterator operations you have to do.
 The original rust solution I saw online was not using `retain` and this saved quite a bit on performance.